Moustikitos/ark-listener/README.md

 >>>
 ```

-## How can I check deployed listeners ?
+## How to check deployed listeners ?

 The listening server redirects browser to listener details page.